Geometric G-functions and Atypicality: Pila-Zannier for General Intersections

 We additionally say that $T$ is a \emph{minimal} set defining $M$ if in addition:

-\begin{itemize} \item[(iii)] Subject to (i) and (ii), the set $T$ is chosen to have minimal total height, where the height $\widetilde{\theta}(T)$ is the maximum of the heights of all its (necessarily finitely many) elements. \end{itemize}
+\begin{itemize} \item[(iv)] Subject to (i), (ii) and (iii), the set $T$ is chosen to have minimal total height, where the height $\widetilde{\theta}(T)$ is the maximum of the heights of all its (necessarily finitely many) elements. \end{itemize} \end{defn}

+\begin{rem} We note that, as a consequence of \autoref{spindepofh}, the group $_\textrm{sp} M$ depends only on $M$ and not the point of $D_{S}$ which $M$ is associated to, so it makes sense to think of $T$ as being associated to $M$ itself. \end{rem}